 The per capita income in Loveland in 2018 was $38,616, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,464 for a family of four.
 However, Loveland contains both very wealthy and poor people as well.

 Loveland is a somewhat ethnically-diverse city.
 The people who call Loveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Loveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Loveland include Irish, English, Italian, and European.
+Important ancestries of people in Loveland include German, Irish, English, Italian, and European.

 The most common language spoken in Loveland is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.